open-telemetry/opentelemetry.io/content/en/blog/2022/instrument-apache-httpd-server/index.md

 To send a request to Apache webServer you can either use curl from terminal (`curl localhost:9004`), or visit [localhost:9004][] in any browser.
-A default landing page saying "Testing 123..." for Apache Http Server on Centos will be displayed as below:
+A default landing page saying "Testing 123..." for Apache HTTPD Server on Centos will be displayed as below:

 ![Testing](testing.png)